new £4m conveyor system will boost productivity and sustainability at torr super quarry

 A male worker in Holcim high visibility PPE looks out over Torr Quarry floor from a viewing platform

-Situated a few miles from the town of Shepton Mallet, the 2.5km Torr Aggregate Plant offers a broad range of high-quality aggregates, sand and gravel, and specialist sands products for construction projects and specialised applications across the UK.
+Situated a few miles from the town of Shepton Mallet, the circa 5.5mt Torr Limestone Quarry offers a broad range of high-quality aggregates for construction projects and specialised applications across the UK.

 Image